 Provide technicians meeting the requirements of Supplement 1121 and with 2 years relevant experience, at all times for every operation requiring inspection, compaction testing and documentation.
 At a minimum, provide full time inspection and documentation when unbound material is being placed.

 Equipment.
 Provide equipment according to Supplement 1015.
-Also furnish the serial number, manufacturer, model number, calibration data, and frequency of calibrations for nuclear density/moisture gauges.
-Include results from the three block calibrations (performed at least every 18 months), leak tests (performed at least every 6 months), and stability tests (performed at least once for every project) for each gauge.
+Also furnish the serial number, manufacturer, model number, calibration data, and frequency of calibrations for nuclear density/moisture gauges certified according to Supplement 1121.
+Include results from the three block calibrations (performed at least every 24 months), leak tests (performed at least every 6 months), and stability tests (performed at least once for every project) for each gauge.

 Define the procedure for performing a stability check on nuclear gauges which are not within the tolerance range after the standard count and during the interval between calibrations.
 Standard counts derived during the stability check for stable gauges may be used instead of the